tonimelisma/onedrive-client/ARCHITECTURE.md

 ### 3.3.
 Authentication Flow (Device Code)

-The application uses the OAuth 2.0 Device Code Flow, which is designed for headless applications like CLIs.
-This provides a non-interactive and secure user experience.
-The flow is managed by the `auth` command group.
+The application uses a non-blocking, stateful implementation of the OAuth 2.0 Device Code Flow.
+This provides a seamless and user-friendly experience for a CLI.

-1.  **`auth login`**: The user initiates the login.
-The CLI calls the Microsoft Identity endpoint to get a `user_code` and a `device_code`.
-It displays the `user_code` and a verification URL to the user.
-The CLI then immediately starts polling the token endpoint.
+1.  **`auth login`**: The user runs this command to start the process.
+    - The CLI calls the Microsoft Identity endpoint to get a `user_code` and a `device_code`.
+    - It saves these details, along with the verification URL, into a temporary `auth_session.json` file.
+    - It displays the code and URL to the user and immediately exits.
-2.  **User Action**: The user opens the verification URL on any browser-enabled device (phone, laptop) and enters the `user_code` to approve the sign-in.
+2.  **User Action**: The user opens the verification URL on any browser-enabled device and enters the `user_code` to approve the sign-in.
+3.  **Any Subsequent Command**: When the user runs *any* command (e.g., `files list` or `auth status`):
+    - The application starts and, in `app.NewApp`, detects the `auth_session.json` file.
+    - It automatically makes a request to the token endpoint with the stored `device_code`.
-3.  **Completion**: Once the user approves, the polling CLI receives the access and refresh tokens and saves them to the main `config.json`.
+    - If the user has approved the sign-in, the CLI receives the final access and refresh tokens, saves them to the main `config.json`, deletes the `auth_session.json` file, and proceeds with executing the command.

-This single-command flow provides a seamless user experience.
-The refresh token is then used automatically for subsequent API calls.
+    - If the user has not yet approved, the API returns a pending status, and the CLI informs the user to complete the step in their browser.
+All commands (except for `auth` itself) are blocked from running by a `PersistentPreRunE` hook on the root command.

+This non-blocking flow allows the user to initiate a login and continue working in their terminal without being locked into a polling loop.

 The `onedrive` package is a self-contained SDK for interacting with the Microsoft Graph API.
 It has no dependencies on the rest of the application.
 It handles API calls, error wrapping, and OAuth2 logic.
 All models specific to the OneDrive API are defined here.